ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/PACKAGE_IDENTITY_CATALOG.md

 | Package page | 1 through 2,000,000 |
 | Package workflow | 1 through 2,000,000 |

-The complete corpus is also bounded to 10,000 package pages, 16 nested package directory levels, and 20,000 traversed directory entries.
-Immutable revision archives are limited to 512 MiB and 30,050 regular-file or directory members.
+The complete corpus is also bounded to 10,000 package pages and 20,000 directory entries.
+Only the exact root `_index.md` is exempt.
+Nested directories and every other extension or file type fail closed.
+Immutable revision snapshots are limited to 512 MiB and 30,050 regular-file entries.

 ## Immutable Revision Boundary

 The production command never validates mutable working-tree bytes.
-It accepts only `HEAD` or an exact full lowercase Git commit ID, disables Git replace objects, and streams a size- and time-bounded `git archive` containing only the catalog, package corpus, and workflows.
-Archive paths, duplicates, links, special files, member counts, and aggregate bytes are checked before the exact regular-file payloads are written into a private temporary snapshot.
+It accepts only `HEAD` or an exact full lowercase Git commit ID, disables Git replace objects, enumerates the protected commit tree with `git ls-tree`, and reads each exact regular-file blob with `git cat-file`.
+Object type, mode, ID, recomputed Git blob hash, path, count, individual size, and aggregate bytes are checked before the payloads are written into a private temporary snapshot.
+Git archive export rules, attributes, filters, and mutable worktree bytes are therefore outside the evidence path.

 The descriptor-bound validator below then evaluates only that snapshot.
 Dirty files, untracked files, branch movement after resolution, and concurrent